DimaPermyakov/DimaPermyakov/README.md

 ## I'm a student, Boss, Genius.

-- 💪 I like to write code
+- 👨‍💻 Bmstu student
+- 🤵 18 y.o
+- ↗️ First course
-- 🥅 I play clash of clans and brawl stars!!
+- 🎮 I play clash of clans and brawl stars!!
 - 🧙 Harry Potter is the Best movie ever

 ### Connect with me: